ADHFMZ7/DumPy/README.md

 # DumPy
-A python package that implements an n-dimensional array object.

-Written in C++ with a python wrapper.
+A C matrix library with a python wrapper class.